cocos/cocos-docs/en/getting-started/first-game/index.md

 public playerCtrl: PlayerController | null = null;
 ```

-Back to the editor after saving the scripts, and drag the Player node that attached a `PlayerController` script to the `playerCtrl` property of the GameManager Node on the **Inspector** panel.
+Back to Cocos Creator after saving the scripts, and drag the Player node that attached a `PlayerController` script to the `playerCtrl` property of the GameManager Node in the **Inspector** panel.

 Meanwhile, we need to reference the StartMenu node in the `GameManager` script to dynamically enable/disable the start menu.